-- 5.8.1 Experiential learning provides opportunities to students to connect principles of the discipline with real-life situations. - 5.8.2 In-plant training/field trips/internships/industrial visits (as applicable) fall under this category.
+- 5.8.1 Experiential learning provides opportunities to students to connect principles of the discipline with real-life situations. - 5.8.2 In-plant training/field trips/internships/industrial visits fall under this category. - 5.8.3 Experiential learning is categorized as Core.